shiki-ta/shiki-ta.github.io/_pages/about.md

 I am a Master student in VDI Center,MoE Key Laboratory of Intelligent Perception and Human Machine Collaboration,ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io),who is an expert in the field of Machine Learning.I get B.E.
 Degree in Department of Computer Science,China University of Petroleum under the supervision of [Prof. Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), who is an expert in the field of High-Dimensional Statistic.

-My Research interest include Computer Vision and Pattern Recognition .Now I focus on the area of Embodied AI,Human-Centric Perception and Control.Click [**Here**](https://www.overleaf.com/read/jfqtwwjqvfcp#d62a26) to visit my CV.
+My Research interest include Computer Vision,Embodied AI,Human-Centric Perception and Control.Click [**Here**](https://www.overleaf.com/read/jfqtwwjqvfcp#d62a26) to visit my CV.

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn